GCSEBiology

 Master GCSE Biology Evolution using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Evolution is the process by which species change over time through natural selection and genetic variation.
-It explains how all living organisms are related and have adapted to their environments.
+It explains how all living organisms are related and how they adapt to their environments.

 Key Concepts